 Nevertheless, across the Netherlands the same basic coaching principles have been loyally adhered to, though with somewhat less obsession.
 Self-assured to a fault, and with no reason to budge, to fans of Manchester United it may all sound too familiar.
-As has been the case at Old Trafford under van Gaal, refusal to adapt to a swiftly evolving environment rarely ends with success.
+As was the case at Old Trafford under Van Gaal, refusal to adapt to a swiftly evolving environment rarely ends with success.

 If Van Gaal’s FA Cup success papered gently over some gaping fault lines, the same is true of the Netherlands’ most recent World Cup campaigns.
 In Manchester, a failure to qualify for the Champions League is the more reliable performance indicator, as is the Dutch failure to secure a place at Euro 2016.

 Proverbially, it is said that night is at its darkest before the dawn, and as was the case in the 1980s, Dutch football will hope that a brighter, fruitful existence looms on the not-too-distant horizon.
 If the Netherlands’ ball-playing centre-backs were thought extinct, hope has a Dutch accent in Liverpool.
 Under the tutelage of the Koeman brothers previously at Southampton, Virgil van Dijk looks every inch a ball-playing centre-back with limitless potential.
 At an imposing six foot four inches, and aged just 26, he is comfortable on the ball and on the right path to becoming the complete defender.